-What Is An Energy Audit?
+What Is an Energy Audit?

-The energy audit begins with a 2-3 hour building inspection.
-This includes a review of your insulation, heating systems, appliances, and “thermal envelope” (i.e., basements, attics, windows, doors, crawl spaces).
+The energy audit begins with a 2-4 hour building inspection.
+This includes a review of your insulation, heating and cooling systems, appliances, and “thermal envelope” (i.e., basements, attics, windows, doors, crawl spaces).
 We use specialized equipment such as infrared cameras and blower door test equipment.
 An infrared camera helps us detect heat loss, air infiltration, and moisture problems.
 A blower door depressurizes the house helping us locate and measure the volume of air leaks.
 We also do an inspection and test of the boiler/furnace and test the efficiency of the heat distribution systems in your home or commercial building.

 Energy Audit Offerings

 Having performed energy audits on hundreds of homes throughout Vermont, our BPI Certified energy auditors have the knowledge and experience in determining how your home’s energy efficiency can be improved.
 Our auditors will work to inspect every facet of your home’s profile to look for areas where weatherization, insulation, and heating systems can be improved or upgraded.
 From air sealing and improved insulation to the installation of heat pumps or super-efficient windows, all improvements made will aim to save you money by cutting your home’s heating and cooling costs.

 Along with energy audits to improve the energy efficiency of homes, energy audits for business and commercial buildings are also available.
 Our energy auditors have experience providing energy assessments on buildings for a wide variety of businesses and organizations such as office buildings, restaurants, retail stores, schools, and more.
 A commercial energy audit will aim to uncover areas within the structure of your building where energy efficiency can be improved to reduce future heating and cooling costs.

 Energy Audit Reports